-Meetings are held on the third Wednesday of the month at Shore Hill Residence, 9000 Shore Road (Community Room between East & West Buildings) Brooklyn, NY 11209.
+Meetings are held on the third Wednesday of the month at the Shore Hill Neighborhood Center (Community Room between East & West Buildings) at Shore Hill Residence, 9000 Shore Road, Brooklyn, NY 11209.
 Start time is 7:30 PM.
 Light refreshments will be served.
 Meetings are free and open to the public.

-Wednesday, October 16
+Wednesday, April 16

-Wednesday, December 18
+Wednesday, June 18

 Our June meeting will feature a first for the Historical Society – a competition for high school seniors to pick a famous speech from history and deliver it before a panel of judges for a $250 prize.
 Students will select from a list of 25 speeches and should strive to reenact the speech as it was delivered – or as they believe it was delivered.
 For more information, email Andrew: Andrew@bayridgehistory.org.